berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 Here are a few other take-homes from this experience:

 - Always test your theories about what's causing the slow-down before implementing a complete fix.
+- Choose benchmarks relevant to your applications, because those will be what you optimise.
 - Communicate with your employer early, even if it's embarrassing: even the reporting process might expose your assumptions.
 (I knew this already, but pride got in the way :flushed:).
 - Useful details about implementing a Lua library in C: speedy userdata, light userdata, and Valgrind for emergencies.